 The concept of embedded insurance has gained substantial interest due to its ability to expand distribution channels for insurance providers.
 Research indicates that the embedded insurance industry in the Asia Pacific region alone is projected to experience a remarkable year-on-year growth rate of 32.3%, reaching a staggering distribution value exceeding US$50 million by 2025.
 But what are the reasons for its popularity?
 In this article, we explore five benefits of embedded insurance to both the insurance providers and the customers.

-1. Know thy customer (better)
+1. Knowing thy customer (better)

-2. Customer-centricity brings about stronger conversion rates
+2. Stronger conversion rates

 According to research from LIMRA, nearly half of the consumers in the US have admitted to procrastinating when it comes to buying insurance products.
-Conversely, the same study also shared that 48% of American consumers have indicated that there is a greater likelihood of them buying insurance if the process is made simpler.
+However, the same study also shared that 48% of American consumers have indicated that there is a greater likelihood of them buying insurance if the process is made simpler.

-3. Every bit counts, towards narrowing the protection gap
+3. Bridging the protection gap

 For example, accounting and financial SaaS provider QuickBooks recently partnered with insurance providers to launch an embedded insurance product for small and medium-sized businesses.
 The AI-powered integration allows the QuickBooks software to utilize customer data to identify and recommend the best insurance policy for QuickBooks’ customers, thereby expediting the application process.
 After the policy purchase, the customer can then view the details of the insurance policy directly via their QuickBooks account.